Neural Style Transfer: A Review: Applications

 Some entertainment applications such as movies, animations and games are probably the most application forms of NST.
 For example, creating an animation usually requires $8$ to $24$ painted frames per second.
 The production costs will be largely reduced if NST can be applied to automatically stylise a live-action video into an animation style.
 Similarly, NST can significantly save time and costs when applied to the creation of some movies and computer games.

-There are already some application papers aiming at introducing how to apply NST to the production of movies, \eg, Joshi \etal explore the use of NST in redrawing some scenes in a movie named \emph{Come Swim} \cite{joshi2017bringing}, which indicates the promising potential applications of NST in this field.
+There are already some application papers aiming at introducing how to apply NST for production, \eg, Joshi \etal explore the use of NST in redrawing some scenes in a movie named \emph{Come Swim} \cite{joshi2017bringing}, which indicates the promising potential applications of NST in this field.
+In \cite{fivser2016stylit}, Fi{\v{s}}er \etal study an illumination-guided style transfer algorithm for stylisation of 3D renderings.
+They demonstrate how to exploit their algorithm for rendering previews on various geometries, autocomplete shading, and transferring style without a reference 3D model.